Crevax/purple-panda/content/_index.md

     component: hero_block.html
     type: heroblock
     content: >-
       I love technology and am always learning something new.
-I also believe in sharing useful or interesting information, so this site will help with the purpose.
+I also believe in sharing useful or interesting information, so this site will help with that purpose.
   - section_id: about
     component: content_block.html
     type: contentblock